The No Contact Rule Explained

 No email required.
 Takes 30 seconds.

-By Michael Fulmer: Breakup expert with 14 years experience.
-Trained in Gottman Method Couples Therapy (Level 1 & 2).
-Thousands helped worldwide.
-Created Breakup Dojo — now 1,000+ members strong, and now UNFAZED (new release.)
-My products sell.
-My advice works.
+By Michael Fulmer: Breakup expert with 15 years experience.
+Trained in Gottman Method Couples Therapy (Level 1 & 2.)
+Clients helped worldwide.
+Creator of Breakup Dojo with 1,000+ members, and UNFAZED.
 Psychology obsessed.
-It shows in my work!
-10,000+ read my “Ex-Communication” newsletter.
 Need breakup help?
-I’m your guy.
+I can help.